 Months of entry

-This is a joint programme between Management and Economics and provides participants with a variety of skills and in-depth knowledge associated with financial management and international business.
+This programme combines the expertise of the subject areas of management and economics and provides you with a variety of skills and in-depth knowledge associated with financial management and international business.

 You will take both core and optional courses and complete a substantial independent piece of work, normally in the form of a dissertation, on a topical business, finance or management related issue.